 Total shoulder replacement is a surgical procedure that treats severe shoulder osteoarthritis that does not respond to nonsurgical treatment options.

-At The Orthopaedic Institute of Central Jersey our Shoulder Specialists have extensive experience and utilize the latest technology in performing shoulder replacement procedures.
+At The Orthopaedic Institute Brielle Orthopaedics our Shoulder Specialists have extensive experience and utilize the latest technology in performing shoulder replacement procedures.

 The procedure is effective because it removes osteoarthritic bone and cartilage and replaces it with functional metal and plastic components that serve as a “new shoulder”.
 After recovery and physical therapy, patients experience tremendous pain relief and live normal lives with minimal restrictions.